 In order to qualify for this program, you must have a federal Perkins loan and work in a qualifying profession for at least one year.
 Be mindful that requirements vary by profession and involve working in high-needs areas.

-In order to qualify, you must be working in a qualifying school for at least five consecutive years.
+To qualify, you must be working in a qualifying school for at least five consecutive years.
 The subject you teach will impact the loan forgiveness amount.

 For example, elementary school teachers can receive up to $5,000.
 However, high school teachers who teach science, math, or special education may receive up to $17,500 in loan forgiveness.

 Eligible loans include subsidized and unsubsidized direct loans as well as subsidized and unsubsidized federal Stafford loans.
-Be sure to review the requirements:

 Complete and submit the Teacher Loan Forgiveness Application to apply.
 If you’re a teacher, this is not your only option.
 Many states offer repayment assistance for teachers, so research what you qualify for.

 Student loan forgiveness: Nurses